pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/4-generation-data.md

 | Solar | 0.96 | 20.06 | 0.91 |
 | Wind | 0.51 | 6.19 | 0.43 |

-Solar and wind capacities are now aligned with statistics — that was the main gap. **Coal and gas** installed capacity are still below KEGOC; powerplantmatching under-reports gas in particular.
+Solar and wind capacities are now aligned with statistics while that was the main gap previously. **Coal and gas** installed capacity are still below KEGOC; powerplantmatching under-reports gas in particular.
 The **Advanced** section below uses the custom fleet to replace powerplantmatching (or merge extra plants).

 ### Generation mix (still approximate)